Subscriptions are a great way for your customers to purchase bus tickets through a continuous payment authority from their credit or debit card.

 - Complete the required fields of plan 'Title', 'Frequency' and 'Period' of payment and 'Subscription Price'.

-Some things to note here are that 'Frequency' and 'Period' sets the schedule of how often the subscription plan will purchase another ticket, which can be the same validity as the ticket being purchased or be different.
-The subscription price can be the same as the ticket being purchased or can be specifically set up different for the subscription, to incentivise customers to sign up.
+Some things to note here are that 'Frequency' and 'Period' sets the schedule of how often the subscription plan will purchase another ticket, which can have the same validity as the ticket being purchased or be different.
+The subscription price can be the same as the ticket being purchased or can be specifically set up differently for the subscription, to incentivise customers to sign up.

 Once a subscription plan has been created for a ticket, it will be displayed on any sales channel selected for the ticket in question, i.e if you have the Web2mobile functionality, and selected web as the sales channel for a ticket, then the subscription plan will be available for customers to purchase on your website.

 The ticket must be 'Available for Sale' for the subscription plan to display in mobile apps.
 Subscriptions are not available on travel portals.